-FederationConfig.properties
+- ├── FederationConfig.properties

-fedlet.cot
+- $\longmapsto \texttt{fedlet.cot}$

-idp-extended.xml
+- $\vdash$ idp-extended.xml

-sp-extended.xml
+- $\vdash$ sp-extended.xml

-sp.xml
+- └── sp.xml

-'''

 By default, AM as an IDP uses the NameID format urn:oasis:names:tc:SAML:2.0:nameid-format:transient to communicate about a user.
-For information about using a different NameID format, refer to Use a Non-Transient NameID Format.
+For information about using a different NameID format, refer to Use a non-transient NameID format.

 - a.
-Select Identities, select the user demo, and change the last name to Ch4ng31t.
+In the AM admin UI, select Solution Identities, select the user demo, and change the last name to Ch4ng31t.
 Note that, for this example, the last name must be the same as the password. - b.
 Select Applications > Federation > Circles of Trust, and add a circle of trust called Circle of Trust, with the default settings. - c.
-Set up a remote service provider: - i.
+Set up a remote service provider:

+- i.
 Select Applications > Federation > Entity Providers, and add a remote entity provider. - ii.
 Drag in or import sp.xml created in the previous step. - iii.
 Select Circles of Trust: Circle of Trust. - d.
 Set up a hosted identity provider: - i.
 Select Applications > Federation > Entity Providers, and add a hosted entity provider with the following values: - Entity ID: openam - Entity Provider Base URL: http://am.example.com:8088/openam - Identity Provider Meta Alias: idp - Circles of Trust: Circle of Trust - ii.
-Select Assertion Processing > Attribute Mapper, map the following SAML attribute keys and values, and then save your changes: - SAML Attribute: cn , Local Attribute: cn - SAML Attribute: sn , Local Attribute: sn - iii.
+Select Assertion Processing > Attribute Mapper, map the following SAML attribute keys and values, and then save your changes: - SAML Attribute: cn, Local Attribute: cn - SAML Attribute: sn , Local Attribute: sn iii.
 In a terminal, export the XML-based metadata for the IDP: